bdjameson/bdjameson/README.md

 ### *Microbial Oceanographer & Marine Biogeochemist*
 **Bermuda Institute of Ocean Sciences (BIOS) • BIOS-SCOPE Program**

+Every drop of seawater contains over a million microbial cells representing hundreds of species.
+Together, these microscopic life forms recycle essential nutrients, drive chemical transformations that regulate Earth’s climate, and sustain the planet’s habitability.
+Despite the fundamental importance of microorganisms to every ecosystem on Earth, the vast majority of microbial species and their roles as ecosystem engineers remain unknown.

 I am a **microbial oceanographer** studying how environmental variability and climate-driven disturbances reshape **microbial community structure**, **metabolic networks**, and **biogeochemical cycles**.
-My work focuses on how microbial processes scale from **genes → metabolism → communities → ecosystems**, and how these invisible interactions influence the global state of the oceans and atmosphere.
+My work spans diverse marine ecosystems—from oxygen-deficient zones to mangrove sediments and coral reefs—seeking to uncover the metabolic and ecological traits that drive microbial community assembly, interactions, and biogeochemical cycles.

 ---